Back

 How to Use Confluence for Documentation

-We admit it: Documentation is not like a gripping novel that you read late into the night.
-Instead, it’s a crucial lifeline when questions arise, like: “And what do I have to do now?”
-Only if users get stuck or want to know more will they consult our documentation.
-In these cases, you want to ensure they get a quick answer instead of a long-winded explanation.
+We admit it: Documentation is not like a gripping novel you read late into the night.
+Instead, it’s a crucial resource when questions arise, such as: “What do I have to do now?”
+Users generally consult documentation only when they are stuck or wish to learn more.
+In those moments, you want to ensure they find a quick answer rather than a long-winded explanation.

-All the effort you put into your documentation is useless if your readers can’t find the right information.
-It’s especially important in a tool like Confluence, where pages can be inserted quickly, that your team consistently pays attention to your pages’ structure and naming.
+Your efforts in creating documentation will be ineffective if your readers cannot find the right information.
+This is especially important in a tool like Confluence, where pages can be quickly added.
+Your team needs to maintain consistency in the structure and naming of your pages.

-When creating documentation in Confluence, you should keep these points in mind:
+When creating documentation in Confluence, remember these points:

-This article covers Confluence documentation best practices and features provided by bitvoodoo apps to help in the process.
+This article will cover essential best practices for Confluence documentation and highlight features provided by bitvoodoo apps to streamline this process.
 Let’s delve into the key aspects to consider.

 Understand how Confluence users search for information

-Before you start writing, you should be aware that your users have plenty of ways to find the content they’re looking for.
-Each Confluence user has different searching habits and ways of navigating, but the more common approaches are using the page tree or Confluence’s built-in search.
+Before you start writing, you should know that your users have plenty of ways to find the content they’re looking for.
+Each Confluence user has different search habits, but common approaches include using the page tree or Confluence’s built-in search.

-Even with a search bar available, this is still what many users do: navigate through the space structure by interacting with the page tree on the left.
-It pays off to be consistent in your structure and naming conventions for this type of user.
-It allows those not keen on using the search bar to find the information they need.
+Even with a search bar available, many users prefer navigating through the structure using the page tree on the left.
+Consistency in your structure and naming conventions is beneficial for this type of user, as it allows those who may not be familiar with the search functions to locate the information they need easily.

 Page tree of the documentation space of the bitvoodoo Viewtracker app

-Confluence’s search functionality is often the fastest way for users to find what they’re looking for.
-After typing in a specific search term, the user can narrow down the results by filtering for space, contributor, label or date.
+Confluence’s search functionality often provides the fastest way for users to find what they’re looking for.
+After entering a specific search term, users can narrow down the results by filtering for space, contributor, label, or date.

-If the results are still not satisfactory, here are some options to modify the search:
+If the results are still unsatisfactory, here are some options to modify the search:

-• Wildcard: An asterisk (*) replaces one or more characters in a search term.
+• Wildcard: An asterisk (*) can replace one or more characters in a search term.
+Example: Project* will return results such as Projects or Project plan.

-If you are using bitvoodoo’s app Viewtracker, you can quickly find the most frequent search terms and those that didn’t provide any results.
-Use this information to improve existing documentation in Confluence (e.g., rewrite page titles, create new labels) and to find topics for missing content.
+If you use bitvoodoo’s app Viewtracker, you can quickly find the most frequent search terms and those that returned no results.
+Use this data to improve your existing documentation in Confluence (e.g., rewrite page titles, create new labels) and identify topics that need coverage.

 Viewtracker Search Analytics with the most frequent search terms